Define job parameter models¶

 ), which is a trivial example of the sort of divergence one might see between input models and backend worker models.

-and from_string
+The from_string

+The input models are also responsible for input parsing and validation, and converting to the worker and XML models.
 The worker model should be in a separate file and kept as simple as possible, since it has to be imported by the backend worker, which may not have the dependencies installed to be able to import other frontend code.

 Update the application configuration¶